 Promoting your content on social media is not without its challenges.
 Between complex network algorithms and human nature, it can be difficult to reach and capture the interest of your audience.
 But it's not hopeless.

 Another aspect of social media success is your profile.
-It's no sense having amazing content if your profile doesn't support it.
-An ideal social media profile includes high-quality images, all your information in the right place, and a company bio that showcases your company culture.
+It's no point having amazing content if your profile doesn't support it.
+An ideal social media profile includes high-quality images, all your information in the right place, and a company bio that showcases your achievements and company culture.

 Your presence and participation at such an event leaves a major impression on your audience.
 It brings your brand to the top of attendees' minds.
 Use this to your advantage by referencing key pieces of content throughout the event.

-There are a number of avenues at such events where you would be in a position to promote your content.
+There are a number of avenues at events that position you to promote your content.
 For example, you could...

 - Volunteer for a public speaking engagement